 Changu Lake is located at an altitude of 12,400 feet encapsulated within the hauling rocky mountains.
 The spread of the lake is almost 1 km.
-The place is known for many myths of the local Buddhists and Hindus.
+The place is known for many myths about the local Buddhists and Hindus.
 There is also a certain belief about Holy Baba Harbhajan Singh who is worshipped dedicatedly by the Indian military force guarding the mountain borders.

 My journey continued further along the Gangtok – Nathula Highway.
 Each and every moment, Mother Nature seemed to unfold its mystery of hidden treasures.
-When I reached the Changu Lake, I was greeted with the vibrant landscape full of poppies, irises, and rhododendrons.
+When I reached Changu Lake, I was greeted with a vibrant landscape full of poppies, irises, and rhododendrons.
 The oval-shaped lake looked spectacular at the backdrop of the mountains.

 I took a slow walk along the lakeside.
 The beauty seemed endless.
 It is said that the color of the lake waters changes with the seasons.
 During the winter the lake is fully frozen and white.
 The place is also inhabited by many migratory birds.
 A small bridge serves as the entrance to the lake.
 It leads to the point where you can view the entire lake and the mountains.
 I felt like spreading my imaginary wings and whizz over the lake like a bird.
 I let my eyes close and drifted my imagination into the magical world of beauty.